-Norwalk uses 12 polling places for Legislative (State/Federal) Elections and 13 polling places for Municipal (Local) Elections.
+Norwalk uses 13 polling places for Legislative (State/Federal) Elections and 13 polling places for Municipal (Local) Elections.
 The boundaries of the voting districts for these two types of elections are not the same.
-This year (2020) is an even-numbered year, so this year's election is for Electors for President & Vice President, 4th District Congressman, State Senator, State Representative, and Registrar of Voters.
+This year (2022) is an even-numbered year, so this year's election is for Electors for U. S Senator, 4th District Congressman, Governor and Lt.
+Governor, Treasurer, Comptroller, Secretary of the State, Attorney General, State Senator, State Representative, Registrar of Voters and Judge of Probate.

 |Municipal Elections for Mayor, Common Council,